Our Recent Work

 Post Election Outlook Webinar by BPA Policy Team

 Join BPA's Vice President of Government Affairs, Policy, and Programs, Kara Saul-Rinaldi, as she presents on the results of the 2020 Federal Election and its impact on the residential retrofit industry.
 Kara’s analysis will include expectations for how a President Trump/Biden will work with the 117th Congress, the layout of the Senate and House, and what BPA sees as opportunities for our members in 2021.
-This live webinar is hosted Wednesday, November 18 at 12:30 p.m.
+This live webinar was hosted Wednesday, November 18 at 12:30 p.m.
 ET.
+The playback is available here.

 While so much attention is focused on the Presidential and Congressional races, BPA has also been monitoring state elections – because so many policies and programs that impact the energy efficiency industry are designed and implemented at the state level.